-Released in 2015, the NERF Rival Apollo XV-700 was thee blaster than stole the hearts of Nerf warriors around the world and inspired the innovation that the Rival series has spawned since.
+Released in 2015, the Nerf Rival Apollo XV-700 was thee blaster that stole the hearts of Nerf warriors around the world and inspired the innovation that the Rival series have spawned since.

-Named after the Greek God Apollo, who was the messager of the Gods, this Nerf gun certainly delivers a forceful statement.
+Named after the Greek God Apollo, who was the messenger of the Gods, this Nerf gun certainly delivers a forceful statement.

 Spring-actioned and remarkably accurate, it can sling High-Impact Rival Rounds at an extreme 100 FPS and is an inexpensive way to place heart-wrenching fear into your enemies.
 There is also a nice variety of designs, colors, and models to choose from!

 Below we’ll take a deep dive into the Rival Apollo XV-700 to help define its key features, strengths, and weaknesses.